Kurt Maetzig

 William M. Morgan

-William Morgan (1899–1964) was a British film editor and director known for his diverse contributions to cinema.
+William Martin Morgan (1899–1964) was a British film editor and director known for his diverse contributions to cinema.
 Born in London, Morgan started his career as an editor before making a name for himself as a director.
 His notable directorial works include "Bowery Boy" (1940), "Mercy Island" (1941), and "The Violent Years" (1956).
 As an editor, Morgan's work is distinguished in films such as "Song of the South" (1946) and "Portrait of Jennie" (1948).
 He also contributed to popular TV series like "Dragnet" (1954-1955) and "Lassie" (1954-1957).
 His career spanned several decades, showcasing his versatility in both directing and editing across various genres and formats.

 Known for films such as: The Violent Years